Cognigy/Documentation/docs/en/docs/voicegateway/webapp/alerts.md

 # Alerts

-*Alerts* are created when errors happen during the call.
+*Alerts* are created when errors happen in your account configuration.
+For example, your credentials from the speech provider need to be updated.

 Note that you can only filter by a maximum of the last 7 days.